 District and County Court case information can be requested through the online record request form or in person at the Clerk’s Office.
 Charges are $0.25 per page for copies, $20 per certified document, $25 for a Transcript of Judgment, and $30 per hour for redaction or heavy research.

-How To Access Summit County Vital Records Surrounding Marriage, Divorce, Birth & Death
+How To Acquire Summit County Vital Records Surrounding Marriage, Divorce, Birth & Death

 These records are available through official agencies to close family members and others who can demonstrate the required level of interest and connection.

-Check Someone’s Marital Status (Divorced or Married) via the Summit County Clerk & Recorder or the Summit County Court
+Verify Someone’s Marital Status (Divorced or Married) via the Summit County Clerk & Recorder & the County Court

 Because Colorado is a closed state for vital records, there is no free online searchable official database for Summit County marriage records and divorce records.
 It is thus more difficult in Colorado than in an open state to find out if someone is married or divorced.